Akecel/Akecel/README.md

 My name is [Akecel](https://www.github.com/akecel), i'm a web developer specialized in Backend development, API Rest Design and DevOps.

 🖥 - Working with PHP / Laravel
-🌱 - Currently Learning Go
+🌱 - Currently learning Go
 🧐 - Looking for build something meaningful

 > Shoot the moon, even if you miss, you'll land among the stars.